oakleyaidan21/LocLog/README.md

 - cons: cannot set a background fetch time interval for ios.

 `ejected`: uses the `react-native-background-timer` package. pros and cons are basically the opposite of `expo`'s

+## To-Do

+1. have app show latest locations without needing to refresh
+2. export to csv file instead (or in addition to) email
+3. Think of a new name since "LocLog" is already taken
+4. Fix warnings
+5. Show map of locations marked (stretch)
+6. Work on ejected version (stretch)